Purchased/Referred Care (PRC)

 - All patients are screened for Medicaid, Medicare or private health insurance.
 If eligible, PRC will help patients apply.

 What is the referral process for emergency medical care outside of Alaska?

-In an emergency: Seek medical attention first and then notify PRC as soon as possible, ideally within three days.
-Anyone acting on behalf of the patient can make the call.
+In an emergency, seek medical attention first and then notify PRC as soon as possible, ideally within three days.
+Anyone acting on behalf of the patient can make the call to Purchased/Referred Care.
 Coverage for those traveling outside of Alaska is limited to emergent medical care.
 Emergency medical coverage is provided for:

 - People moving outside Alaska (180 days maximum) other than residents of Tanana Chiefs Conference, Ketchikan Indian Community, Metlakatla Indian Community or SouthEast Alaska Regional Health Consortium.